wirecard/shopsystems-ui-test-runner/README.md

     - https://github.com/wirecard/shopsystems-ui-testsuite respective branch that has been created.
 In order to trigger second workflow, github action will check for modified/added .feature files which will be stored inside $FEATURE_FILES variable.

+Also, Wordpress version has been hardcoded and in case of increasing compatibility, this version has to be changed manually.

 Structure
 =====